ninewise/dissertation/umgap/chapter.md

 concept, steps can easily be added, skipped and exchanged to modify the type of analysis.

-The UMGAP has chosen the second dimension of subdivision as primary subdivision.
+UMGAP has chosen the second dimension of subdivision as primary subdivision.
 Each analysis step was programmed as a separate subcommand of the `umgap` executable, sharing a single source code tree.
 Each step runs in a process, chained together using UNIX pipes, passing the reads